Jazz Guitar Arpeggios — IntroductionFeb 09, 2021

 I like to describe this type of arp as “playing the scale and skipping every other note” or, “playing the scale by third intervals”.
 When you see arps like this, (as non-consecutive scale tones) learning the proper scale positions will automatically unlock all the possibilities for arps in every position.

-It is even more interesting and possible, to unlock every arp for all seven major and melodic minor scale positions.
+It is even more interesting and possible to unlock every arp for all seven major and melodic minor scale positions.
 It takes a bit of work, of course, but it’s well worth the effort!
-Go ahead and do it.
+Go ahead and give it a try.

 Play seven note arps in seven positions seven days a week!
 (Just had to say it.)